Last updated on March 7th, 2019

 Naturally the degree in which your posture deviates from above the greater degree of dysfunction and risk of degeneration will be present.
 It translates into an unhealthy and undesired posture.

 What Bad Posture Looks Like

 To best explain what bad posture looks like, here is a person with a typical presentation of bad posture (this person came in because of low back pain)

 From the side notice how his head does not line up with the rest of his body- This is called forward head translation.
 His entire body and shoulders are also forward indicating his body is off its center of gravity as represented by the green line.
 From the front view his head leans with his shoulders to one side.
 His center of gravity, which is represented by the red line, is off to his left.
-These deviations can result in common seen physical conditions.
-Here are a list of conditions that can occur due to bad posture:
+These deviations can result in commonly seen physical conditions.
+Here are a list of conditions that can occur due to bad posture(2):

 - Belly fat due to greater stress that produces more cortisol

 - Reproductive difficulties

 - Restricted breath